Learn more about the group

 New job opening!May 6th, 2023

 We are looking for a post-doctoral training fellow to join the lab and pursue structural and functional studies of DNA repair and related processes.
 Candidates with prior expertise in the biochemistry of nucleic acid-protein complexes or in structural biology/cryo-EM are encouraged to apply.
-Application deadline is June 4th, 2023.
-Learn more about this opportunity here. |
+Application deadline is June 4th, 2023. |

 New pre-print!April 12th, 2023